-China Communications seeks original, UNPUBLISHED research papers reporting substantive new work in various aspects of Information Centric Networking.
-Papers MUST clearly indicate your contributions to the field of Information Centric Networking and properly cite related work in this field.
+This feature topic “5G Enabled Vehicular Communications and Networking” seeks original, UNPUBLISHED research papers reporting substantive new work in various aspects of topics above.
+Papers MUST clearly indicate your contributions to the topic field and properly cite related work in this field.

 ● an abstract of about 150 words